General Motors Building (Manhattan): Donald Trump and Conseco ownership

 By early 1998, Vornado Realty Trust was planning to buy the General Motors Building from CPI for $700 million.
 That April, potential buyers began submitting purchase offers to Simon DeBartolo Group Inc. Some bidders began to withdraw their offers as the purchase price surpassed $750 million.
 The winning bid came from investment firm Conseco and real-estate developer Donald Trump, who purchased the building for $878 million.
-The group received a $700 million loan from Lehman Brothers for the purchase and Trump committed $15 to $20 million of his own money to the deal.
+The group received a $700 million loan from Lehman Brothers for the purchase, while Trump committed $15 million to $20 million of his own money to the deal.

 Conseco and Trump started renovating the plaza and ground story after their purchase.
 Trump installed his name in 4 ft gold letters on the piers along Fifth and Madison Avenues, and he installed smaller signs at the building's four corners.
 He also hired Der Scutt to renovate the lobby.
 The GM showroom at the base was closed and a studio for the CBS program The Early Show was built within that space.
 The plaza, which had been unpopular with pedestrians because of its location below ground, was raised to ground level.
 Despite complaints about the CBS studio from the Sherry Netherland Hotel, the studio opened that November.
 By late 1999, Trump said he had leased office space in the building at 100 $/ft2; at the time, the tenants included Bank Melli Iran.
 That December, Conseco and Trump decided to divide the General Motors Building into 115 condominium units, ranging in size from a closet to the building's 35000 ft2 parking garage.
 The condominium arrangement, which was expected to net $2.25 billion, was highly atypical for an office building.

 Disagreement arose in 2000 when Stephen Hilbert resigned as the chief executive of Conseco; he was replaced by Gary Wendt, who sought to sell the company's stake to Trump for at least $295 million.
 Trump secured $900 million from Deutsche Bank to refinance the building and, in July 2001, Trump agreed to pay Conseco $295 million in cash, notes, and residual interest, though Conseco wanted Deutsche Bank to guarantee the notes' value.
 After the September 11 attacks, Deutsche Bank was unable to provide such a guarantee because the General Motors Building was seen as a "trophy" property vulnerable to terrorism.
 Trump then filed a lawsuit against Conseco, alleging that the company had blocked him from refinancing the building.
 Conseco ultimately won the lawsuit and took over Trump's stake.
 Furthermore, the retail space in the plaza remained empty for several years despite its redesign.